Early Orthodontic Evaluation

 WHEN IS THE BEST TIME TO BEGIN ORTHODONTICS?

-WHAT ARE THE BENEFITS OF EARLY ORTHODNTIC EVALUATION?
+WHAT ARE THE BENEFITS OF EARLY ORTHODONTIC EVALUATION?

 WHY IS AGE 7 CONSIDERED THE OPTIMAL TIME FOR SCREENING?